I’m hardly a daily deals newbie. It’s been years since I purchased my first group coupon or visited Groupon like sites.

 Case in point: my husband subscribes to Woot.com, which describes itself as daily deals for electronics, computers, home and tools.
 Even though Woot emails show up in his inbox every day, he isn’t buying every day–unless he sees something we have already identified that we need, such as a new duvet for our king-sized bed.
 This was something our Realtor had advised we get when putting our house on the market earlier this year.
 The bedspread we had was a bit dated (but oh so warm), and she recommended we get something a bit more modern and, not surprising, in a neutral color.
 Woot.com came through for us with a $10 deal on a duvet.

 I’ve also purchased Groupon deals to save money on eating out at a restaurant, parking in New York City (which is notoriously expensive) and shopping at Old Navy–where that Groupon promised me $20 off my purchase, if I bought the coupon for $10.
 I know that when Starbucks runs their Groupon, LivingSocial or Amazon Local deals, they get snapped up like crazy.
 And twice a year, when the Great Wolf Lodge locations nationwide release their latest Groupon deal, my readers flood the site so that they can get the deal before it’s too late.
+Even LivingSocial gets in on the Great Wolf Lodge deals from time to time.

 So what’s the big deal about these daily deal offers?
 A recent study said that six in 10 Americans would use Groupon like sites for holiday shopping.
 That’s not surprising since I’ve found Groupons to be invaluable for saving money on special events at the holidays.
 It’s not unheard of for a Groupon to come out in fall that helps you to get tickets to see The Rockettes in the Christmas Show at Radio City Musical Hall on a budget.
 Also, frugal couples can use a Groupon coupon or something similar on a date, even for Valentine’s Day, heck to save money on an engagement ring if getting ready to pop the question.
 And speaking of romance I’ve seen offers on these sites for Match.com memberships.
 So really there could be a daily deal out there for everyone.